• Skip to primary navigation

 Biscuits

-• Preheat oven to 400° and line baking sheets with parchment paper.
+• Preheat oven to 400°F and line a rimmed baking sheet with parchment paper.

 • In a large mixing bowl, combine flour, baking powder and salt.

-• Cut in butter, using a pastry blender or your hands until it looks like course crumbs.
+• Cut in cold diced butter, using a pastry blender or your hands until it looks like large course crumbs.

-• Stir in milk until well incorporated.
+• Stir in cold milk just until incorporated.
 Let sit for no more than 2 minutes.

-• Scoop dough onto prepared baking sheets 2 inches apart.
+• Using a large scoop, scoop 12 biscuits onto prepared baking sheet 2 inches apart.

 • Bake 15 minutes until tops are just starting to turn golden brown.